suhailashakiah/ResNet_FractalNet/README.md

-# ResNet Trained on CIFAR 10 with 91% accuracy
+# ResNet and FractalNet Trained on CIFAR 10 with 91% and 92% accuracy respectively
-A ResNet with 20 layers was built and trained on 1 Tesla K80 GPU and 4 CPUs.
+A ResNet and FractalNet trained on 1 Tesla K80 GPU and 4 CPUs.

 #### Code Heirarchi:
 ##### 1. loading_data.ipynb